Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 "In Just 10 Weeks, The Life Matters Transformed What Others Couldn't in Years

-""From Silence to Strength — A 10-Week Journey of Healing and Hope" Dont just take our word for it.
+""From Silence to Strength — A 10-Week Journey of Healing and Hope"

 Young person, age 15, Victory Academy School, Chatham, 2025